coralsundy/coralsundy-website/_posts/2024-08-23-Kaidan-Otoshiana-aka-The-Ghostly-Trap-1968-subtitle.md

 ------

-Kaidan Otoshiana / The Ghostly Trap (1968) is a 1968 movie directed by Koji Shima, with notable stars Mayumi Nagisa, Mikio Narita, Eiji Funakoshi.
+Kaidan Otoshiana / The Ghostly Trap (1968) is a 1968 movie directed by Koji Shima, with notable stars Mayumi Nagisa, Mikio Narita, and Eiji Funakoshi.

 ------